 - The quality and effectiveness of health and long-term services and supports for persons with intellectual and other developmental disabilities depends upon qualified service providers with necessary skills and training.
 Federal and state responsibility for service quality, therefore, should include assuring sufficient recruitment, retention, and training of, as well as appropriate pay for, the personnel who provide needed services and supports.

-- Medicaid-based provider reimbursement systems must provide for living wages and decent fringe benefits to direct support professionals.
+- Medicaid-based provider reimbursement systems must provide for living wages and competitive fringe benefits, in accordance with regional cost of living expenses, which are commensurate with the duties that direct support professionals provide.

 - Medicaid reform should address wait lists, the quality of service providers and staff, and increased availability of quality health care services for individuals with intellectual and other developmental disabilities.